SidG13/SidG13.github.io/_posts/2024-07-17-genome-coverage-vis.md

 <br>
 #### 3. Making a basic coverage plot

-First is a demonstration of them most basic plot, then we can increase its complexity by building off the starter code.
+First is a demonstration of the most basic plot, then we can increase its complexity by building off the starter code.

 The data used here represents ATAC-seq data from ten individuals of three species (viridis, concolor and cerberus).
 So for these plots, we want to split up coverage tracks to show each individual, and colour by species.
 This process involves a method called ["facet wrapping"](https://ggplot2.tidyverse.org/reference/facet_wrap.html).
 Here, we facet wrap by SampleID, then set `fill=Species`.
 We use `geom_col` because [we want heights to represent data values](https://ggplot2.tidyverse.org/reference/geom_bar.html).